 The nature of our dataset allow us to identify for each refugee worker the years of arrival to and exit from the German labor force.
 We know that most Yugoslavian refugees in Germany started returning to their home countries after 1995, as soon as their Duldung status expired.
 Thus, we are able to test whether there is a differential effect for industries for which most migrant and refugee workers returned earlier than others.
-Even if suggestive, this test could strengthen our hypothesis.
+Even if suggestive, this test could be very instructive for one particular aspect of our exercise: that the effect is indeed driven by returning workers, and less so by all refugees including those who did not return.